PseudoDevs/IamGhost/bbmd5.md

-Last updated: 2024-04-13 10:19:53
+Last updated: 2024-04-13 10:20:26
-Random Quote: You know who's into dragons, Morty?
-Nerds who refuse to admit they're Christian. - Rick Sanchez
+Random Quote: You fight back with your spirit, little one.
+You stand up for yourself! - Devi Vishwakumar